-Potaua Biasiny-Tule (Ngāti Whakue, Ngāti Pikiao, Tūhoe, Te Whānau-Apanui) is a thought leader, digital tech entrepreneur and a storyteller.
+Potaua Biasiny-Tule (Ngāti Whakue, Ngāti Pikiao, Tūhoe, Te Arawa, Te Whānau-Apanui) is a thought leader, digital tech entrepreneur & storyteller.

 Potaua is a thought leader, an award-winning digital entrepreneur, and creative technologist passionate about empowering Indigenous communities through innovation.
 Over the past two decades, he has founded and led multiple ventures across the tech, education, and creative industries, building pathways that connect Māori youth to future-focused careers.

 Potaua’s governance experience spans community, national, and international arenas.
 He is an elected representative on Te Tatau o Te Arawa (Rotorua Lakes Council), a Trustee for Te Takinga Marae, a Board Member at InternetNZ, and Te Komiti Whakauru Māori (former Chair), guiding strategic engagement between Māori and the internet sector.
-He also served on the Ministerial Advisory Group for Digital Economy and Digital Inclusion, contributing to national policy development on equitable access to technology, and is currently part of UNESCO’s High-Level Expert Group on AI Governance and Ecosystem-Level Transformation.
+He also served on the Ministerial Advisory Group for Digital Economy and Digital Inclusion, contributing to national policy development on equitable access to technology, and is currently part of UNESCO’s High-Level Expert Group on AI Governance and Ecosystem-Level Transformation focused on AI ethics at international policy level.

 Through all of his work, whether founding organisations, sitting on boards, or developing digital pathways, Potaua is guided by principles of tino rangatiratanga, manaaki, and auahatanga, ensuring Māori values remain central in the digital future of Aotearoa.

-Te Mauri Kingi (Te Arawa, Tūhoe, Tainui) is a rangatahi leader, animator, and creative innovator deeply grounded in his whakapapa.
+Te Mauri Kingi (Te Arawa, Tūhoe, Tainui) is a adept leader, animator, & creative innovator deeply grounded in his whakapapa.

 Guided by his late pāpā, Mauriora Kingi, Te Mauri was raised with a strong understanding of Te Arawa tikanga, kawa, reo and leadership values that continue to shape his mahi today.